RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 ### 2x is Typical, 10x is Exponential

-To achieve a 2x improvement in performance, most of us can simply keep doing what we're already doing.
+To achieve a 2x improvement in performance, most of us can just keep doing what we're already doing.
 Over time, we'll get better simply by doing the same thing over and over again.

-But to achieve a 10x improvement, we need to be mindful and deliberate about the choices we make.
+But to achieve a 10x improvement, we must be mindful about the choices we make.
 To improve by a factor of ten, we need to focus on the 20% of our work at the intersection of excellence and passion.
 At the same time, we need to move away from the 80% of our tasks that can be better performed by someone else.

 The best business partnerships are those where each partner is focused on their own 20% with little or no overlap with their partner's 20%, and each partner's 80% is handled by other members of the team (including other partners).